 Even if your landlord is not in the area and never stops by (or is not likely to care if a new roommate moves in), it's a good idea to ask for the landlord's consent.
-The landlord will probably figure out what's going on before long, and the landlord might resent your sneakiness more than the unauthorized resident.
+The landlord will probably figure out what's going on before long, and probably will resent your sneakiness more than the unauthorized resident.

 It's a good idea to put your request for a roommate in writing.
 You can customize the sample letter below to send to your landlord.
-Importantly, the letter highlights the potential roommate's ability to pay rent (mentioning his employment), vouches for him personally (noting how long the current tenant has known him), and offers to provide the landlord further helpful information (such as his credit report and references).
-Also, by offering to personally pick up a rental application, the tenant makes the process of bringing on the tenant a bit easier on the landlord.
+Importantly, the letter highlights the potential roommate's ability to pay rent (mentioning their employment), vouches for them personally (noting how long the current tenant has known him), and offers to provide the landlord further helpful information (such as the roommate's credit report and references).
+Also, by offering to personally pick up a rental application, the tenant makes the process of bringing on the new roommate a bit easier on the landlord.

 1500 Redwood Street #4